 - Growing time Four months

-Anise is regarded as a rather difficult to cultivate.
-Although it grows well under standard temperate climates, it doesn't endure well transplantation or excessive manipulation.
+Anise is regarded as difficult to cultivate.
+Although it grows well under standard temperate climates, it doesn't endure transplantation or excessive manipulation well.

 Anise grows best in well-drained and fertile soil.
 Fertilization should only be considered when the soil is poor.
 It also requires plenty of daily sunlight.